-Name Country Type of affiliation Marius-Mihail Diaconu Romania Key management personnel, minority shareholder of the Group Augusta Dragic Romania Key management personnel Magdalena Souckova Czech Rep. Key management personnel
+Name Country Type of affiliation Augusta Dragic Romania Key management personnel Magdalena Souckova Czech Rep. Key management personnel

 In its normal course of business, the Group carries out transactions with the key management personnel (executive management and directors).
 The volume of such transactions is presented in the table below: